 A strictly limited edition of 3,000, each copy numbered and signed by the author, has been produced by Heritage House Group, with a choice of either blue or pink dust jacket covers.

-The tearoom team perform miracles in their tiny kitchen, from which comes forth a seemingly-endless supply of hearty soups, freshly made sandwiches, delicious cakes, scones and tray-bakes.
+The Castle tearoom is run by Gemma Duncan and her team, who perform miracles in their tiny kitchen, in which they produce an apparently-endless supply of hearty soups, freshly made sandwiches, delicious cakes, scones and tray-bakes.

 We were flushed with success to scoop the prize in the ‘Best Loos’ category of the 2015 Hudson’s Heritage Awards.
 Clare Russell, along with her husband Oliver, accepted the award for the Castle from the broadcaster and historian, Dan Snow, at a presentation held at Goldsmiths Hall in London.

-Scotland’s first ever Single Estate Distillery, Ballindalloch Distillery, was commissioned in 2014 and is now open to visitors by appointment: enjoy a dram from our private cask collection of finest Highland malts.
+Scotland’s first ever Single Malt Distillery, Ballindalloch Distillery, was commissioned in 2014 and is now open to visitors by appointment: enjoy a dram from our private cask collection of finest Highland malts.

-You can find out more about Ballindalloch Single Estate Distillery by visiting the distillery website.
+You can find out more by visiting the Distillery website.

 Ballindalloch lies within the historic county of Banffshire, mid-way between its sandy beaches and picturesque coastal towns and villages in the north and the spectacular scenery of the Cairngorm Mountains at its southernmost point.